elixirschool/elixirschool/lessons/en/testing/basics.md

----
+%{
-version: 1.2.0
+  version: "1.2.0",
-title: Testing
+  title: "Testing",
----
+  excerpt: """
   Testing is an important part of developing software.
 In this lesson we'll look at how to test our Elixir code with ExUnit and some best practices for doing so.

-{% include toc.html %}
+  """
+}
+---

 ## ExUnit